OpenVTx/OpenVTx/README.md

 <img src="img/OptionBytes.png" width="50%">

+ **When you click apply, it will probably result in an error, but that is OK.**
 <img src="img/OptionBytes2.png" width="50%">

 In the Option Bytes, disable Read Protection and Check the 3 boxes.
 Apply.
-This will probably result in an error, but that is ok.
+ **To reiterate, this will probably result in an error, but that is ok.**
-After this erase the chip.
-Select your VTx target from within PlatformIO and press Upload.
+The next steps are:
+ - with the ST-LINK V2, build and upload in platformio
+ - wire the vtx to an fc (+, - and smart audio pin) to flash via serial passthrough - [explanation why this is done this way](https://youtu.be/JsJOMwu4hBM?t=594)
+ - apply smart audio vtx table first to the fc via betaflight
+ - flash the vtx via serial passthrough, build and upload in platformio

 # Betaflight VTx Tables